 The Canadian National Exhibition is Canada’s oldest and largest fair.
-It began in 1879 and attracts nearly 1.5 million people over 18 days.
+It began in 1879 and attracts over 1.5 million people over 18 days each summer.
 The fair has evolved over the years to respond to the changing interests of attendees, the advancement of communication media, and shifting demographics in the Greater Toronto Area.
 Fifty years ago, the CNE was the showcase for new products and technical innovations, but television and the internet are now the primary sources for that information.
-The fair retains its agricultural roots, but now focuses on its entertainment value: over 1,000 performers and entertainers all including in the price of admission.
-One of the CNE’s key challenges is to overcome the powerful memories that Torontonians have of the CNE of their youth, and to drive attendance by young adults and the GTA’s growing population of new Canadians.
+The fair retains its agricultural roots, but now focuses on its entertainment value: over 1,000 performers and entertainers all included in the price of admission.
+One of the CNE’s key challenges has been to overcome the powerful memories that Torontonians have of the CNE of their youth, and to drive attendance by young adults and the GTA’s growing population of new Canadians.

-Field Day recently completed our 10th year as the Agency of Record for the CNE.
+Field Day recently completed our 12th year as the Agency of Record for the CNE.
 In 2010 we rebranded the CNE, including a new logo and creative platform.
-The intention of the rebranding was to position the CNE as a progressive, modern attraction, and to build relevance with young adults who perceived the CNE as a dated, family-oriented event.
-Marketing initiatives included a reduced admission price on weeknights, which was promoted as an evening social experience to young adults working and living in targeted downtown postal codes.
+The intention of the rebranding was to position the CNE as a progressive, modern attraction, and to build relevance with young adults.
 The rebranding also put the focus on the CNE’s core value proposition: the quality and range of entertainment included with the price of admission.
-All advertising (print, radio, video) leading up to and during the fair listed upcoming concerts, shows and activities.
+All advertising (print, radio, video, etc.) leading up to and during the fair focuses on the upcoming concerts, shows and activities.
 Field Day also developed unique out of home promotions such as the “subway singers” – 4 seemingly unrelated subway riders who spontaneously broke into a performance of the CNE theme song.
-Field Day has helped to drive increases in attendance for 5 of the past 6 years – a cumulative gain of over 40% since 2009.
+The CNE has seen increases in attendance most years since 2010, and now boasts the highest attendance since the early 1990s.